skip to content

 3. Process marks, and present them to the internal and external examiners; chair discussions on the marks, the distributions of the marks, scaling etc.

-4. Deliver electronic and signed hard-copy final marks to Ms Jane Clare, Education Section.
-After the Final Meeting of Examiners, copies of the mark book are distributed by Ms Clare to Colleges so that students can be told their marks.
+4. Deliver electronic copies of the final marks to the NST Coordinator.
+After the Final Meeting of Examiners, copies of the mark book are distributed by the NST Coordinator to Colleges so that students can be told their marks.

 Examiners should not discuss any aspect of the exam with students.

 Students should be aware that they should not attempt to contact Examiners directly.
 It has been found that they have, on occasions, been known to do this.
-Examiners should pass any e-mail or letters received from candidates direct to the Chair of Examiners, who will issue a standard reply advising students to raise any queries through their Director of Studies.
+Examiners should pass any communications received from candidates direct to the Chair of Examiners, who will issue a standard reply advising students to raise any queries through their Director of Studies.

 Guidance to Examiners on Double Marking